Reasons for Jaw Bone Loss and Deterioration

-By completing a bone graft procedure, Dr. Borgwardt or Dr. Rinehart is now able to restore bone function and growth, thereby halting the effects of poor denture care.
+By completing a bone graft procedure, Dr. Borgwardt, Dr. Rinehart, Dr. Nici or Dr. Jo is now able to restore bone function and growth, thereby halting the effects of poor denture care.

 When a tooth is knocked out or broken to the extent that no biting surface is left below the gum line, bone stimulation stops, which results in jaw bone loss.
 Some common forms of tooth and jaw trauma include: teeth knocked out from injury or accident, jaw fractures, or teeth with a history of trauma that may die and lead to bone loss years after the initial trauma.